What does an Addiction Counselor in Oklahoma do? What is Their Job Role?

 Once you earn your bachelor’s degree, you may decide to go straight into classes to earn your master’s degree.
 If so, once you graduate, you can take the licensure exam for the licensed alcohol and drug counselor, or LADC.
 At some schools, you may be able to earn a master’s in a related discipline, then request dual licensure.

 The courses you take in college will allow you to become a knowledgeable and well-rounded professional.
-You’ll be well equipped to work with clients who suffer from addiction and their family members.
+You’ll be well equipped to work in direct client contact with those who suffer from addiction and their family members.

 In Oklahoma, two licensing levels for addiction counselors exist.
 The first is the Certified Alcohol Drug Counselor (CADC) and the second is the Licensed Alcohol Drug Counselor (LADC).